Ja'Marr Chase Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- Chase totaled 266 receiving yards in his only career matchup against the Chiefs, 180.5 more than his over/under in Sunday's game.
+- In his one matchup against the Chiefs, Chase's 266 receiving yards total is 179.5 more than his over/under for Sunday's game (86.5).

 - Chase caught multiple touchdowns in that contest against the Chiefs.